w3c/Guide/chair/role.md

 - Maintains close coordination with W3C *Staff Contact.*
 - Maintains coordination with assigned liaisons from other W3C working groups.
 - Participates in the Chairs mailing list ([archive](https://lists.w3.org/Archives/Member/chairs/)) and attends Chairs meetings.
-  *the Team Contact should make sure the Chair is in the [Chairs group](/admin/othergroups/31972/show)* (should be managed automatically)
 - Works with the Communications Team and Team Contact in preparing press release.
 - Communicates with the press, when necessary and appropriate, and with prior coordination with the communication team, on behalf of the group.
 - *Ensures all participants have proper access to Group data with assistance from Staff Contact.*